 2. What Size Auger Do I Need?

 Earth augers come in a variety of sizes and styles.
 Some are general purpose, while others are more for specialized jobs.
-Learn how to pick the right size auger for your landscape project on our auger sizing page or take our product quiz to match an auger with your needs.
+Learn how to pick the right size auger for your landscape project with our auger sizing page or take our product quiz to match an auger with your needs.

 3. How Do I Use an Auger?

-Make sure to keep the auger vertical as it digs and be prepared — the drill will kick back in your hand slightly as the auger starts to bite into the soil, but modern drills have a clutch that will prevent the drill from spinning through the resistance.
-Once the auger is digging, there is no need to press on it.
-Just let the auger dig until you’ve reached the desired depth, and then you can safely remove the tool from the hole.
+Make sure to keep the auger vertical as it digs and be prepared — the drill may try to kick back in your hand slightly as the auger starts to bite into the soil, but modern drills have a clutch that will prevent the drill from spinning through the resistance.
+Once the auger is digging, there is no need to push downward aggressively on it.
+Just let the auger dig until you’ve reached the desired depth.
+Then, you can safely remove the tool from the hole.

 4. How Much Power Do I Need?

 It’s important to make sure you have the proper drill or power engine for your Power Planter® auger and your project.
 We recommend a minimum power rating of 18V for most gardening tasks although an 18V/20V drill will work with our 7-inch to 12-inch augers when planting in light soil.
 For augers 4 inches or wider or digging holes deeper than 12 inches in hard soil, we generally recommend 20V to 60V drills.
 Learn how much drill power you will need in our power guide by clicking the link below.

 5. What Types of Augers Are Available?

 At Power Planter, you’ll find a wide range of augers up to the task of many different garden and landscaping projects.
 Here’s an overview of the types of augers we carry, and what you can do with them: